Salim Daw

-Salim Daw (also spelled Salim Dau, سليم ضو; born 1950) is a Palestinian Israeli actor.
+Salim Daw (also spelled Salim Dau, سليم ضو; born 1 September 1950) is a Arab Palestinian actor.
 With appearances in more than 60 works of stage, television and film, he is perhaps best known for portraying Mohamed Al-Fayed on seasons 5 and 6 of Netflix's The Crown.

 Early life and education

 Daw was born in Bi'ina, a Palestinian village in Israel in 1950; he is a Palestinian citizen of Israel.

 As a young child, his father's friends would often ask him to entertain them with impressions.
 “I was an expert even at five, and the funny thing was that they used to reward me with fruits, sweets, and a little money," he told Al-Ahram in 2021.
 "So being an actor was the thing for me at a very early stage in my life."

 In 1972, Daw enrolled at the Beit Zvi School for the Performing Arts in Ramat Gan.
 He went on to study at the École Internationale de Théâtre Jacques Lecoq in Paris, graduating in 1979.